johntellsall/aws-realtime-metrics/README.md

 # version 1K: run webapp in single Flask container (using Kubernetes)

+## setup

-Point Docker to use Minikube's Docker environment:
+Point Docker to re-use Minikube's Docker environment:

     eval $(minikube docker-env)

     kubectl version
     XX will now output Client and Server versions, as it's talking to X

+## develop webapp, the hard way

 X?
 Now that Kubernetes and Docker are talking together, let's rebuild our webapp, X